-Spring Common Academy recognises that during the closure a revised process may be required for managing any report of such abuse and supporting victims.
+During the closure a revised process may be required for managing any report of such abuse and supporting victims.

 Where a school receives a report of peer on peer abuse, they will follow the principles as set out in part 5 of KCSIE and of those outlined within of the Safeguarding and Child Protection Policy.